Ince Castle: History

-The house in on a peninsula by the River Lynher, from which the name comes, Ince being a form of the Cornish enys ("island").
+The house is on a peninsula by the River Lynher, from which the name comes, Ince being a form of the Cornish enys ("island").
 The first house may have been built by the Courtenays in the late 14th century.
 It later came into the possession of the Killigrews who remodelled the house entirely.

 Henry Killigrew, the Royalist MP for West Looe, who modified the first house in about 1642, kept four wives, one in each tower, each unknown to the others, according to tradition.

 From the 1840s, the tenants farming the land were all from the same family.
 Richard Pryn (1774 to 1846) owned and farmed Tredown close to Ince and in 1841 (according to the census) was also farming Ince.
 His son, Richard Pryn (1822 to 1858) was unmarried and farmed Ince with his unmarried sister Anne (1817 to 1889) from 1846 to 1858.
 The property was known as Ince Barton and was 90 acre at this time.
 After Richard's death from drowning, his sister Anne was joined by another unmarried sister Mary Ann (1828 to 1910).
 After Anne's death in 1889, the tenancy passed to her great nephew, Hannibal Steed (1856 to ?) whose descendants continued to farm Ince until the early 20th century (1910 or later).
 The owner from 1922 to 1937 was H. R."Bobby" Somerset, whose yacht, Jolie Brise, was a multiple winner of the Fastnet Race and was kept in the boathouse at Ince Castle.

 Ince's next occupants were Scottish yachtsman James Bryce Allan (1893-1960) and his wife, stage and silent screen actress Rita Jolivet.

-In 1960 the house was bought by Patricia, Viscountess Boyd, (daughter of Rupert Guinness, 2nd Earl of Iveagh), wife of the former Colonial Secretary, Alan Lennox-Boyd, 1st Viscount Boyd of Merton.
+In 1960 the house was bought by Patricia, Viscountess Boyd of Merton (daughter of the 2nd Earl of Iveagh), wife of the 1st Viscount Boyd of Merton, the former Colonial Secretary.

 About this time, the lower floor French windows were installed to bring more light into the house and the service wing was extended.
 A disastrous fire in 1988 was followed by rebuilding of the roof and a second kitchen was added.
 The former owners, the Viscount and Viscountess Boyd of Merton, moved to Ince Castle in 1994.
 The house and gardens are only occasionally open to the public.

 In October 2018 the house was sold for £7 Million (Source land Registry £7,000,030 Oct 31 2018) to a South African.